oracle-quickstart/oci-kubernetes-monitoring/docs/FAQ.md

 ### How to enable Fluentd’s multi-process worker configuration ?

 We recommend tuning the default Fluentd configuration provided by this solution for clusters having high traffic/log volume.
 Often, you should be able to match the log collection throughput to incoming log volume by adjusting the flush thread count as mentioned [here](#how-to-tune-the-various-parameters-that-can-effect-logs-collection-according-to-the-log-volume-).
-However, if that is not suffice, you can enable multi-process worker configuration to split the log collection across multiple fluentd processes where each process works against set of logs.
+However, if that is not sufficient, you can enable multi-process worker configuration to split the log collection across multiple fluentd processes where each process works against a set of logs.

 * First, enable the multi-process worker mode by setting the following helm variable to number of workers you intend to configure :
     * [`oci-onm-logan.fluentd.multiProcessWorkers`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/logan/values.yaml#L166)
-* Then, you can configure the worker id either at each of the individual log or log type level according to the needs by using the following helm variables :
+* Next you can configure the worker id, either at each of the individual log or log type level according to the need, by using the following helm variables :
     * [`oci-onm-logan.fluentd.kubernetesSystem.worker`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/logan/values.yaml#L248) (to set at log type level, say for all KubernetesSystem logs)
     * [`oci-onm-logan.fluentd.kubernetesSystem.logs.kube-proxy.worker`](https://github.com/oracle-quickstart/oci-kubernetes-monitoring/blob/main/charts/logan/values.yaml#L268) (to set at individual log level, say Kube Proxy logs)
 * By default all logs would be mapped to `worker id 0` if not explicitly specified in multi-process worker mode.